ngrabbs/arm_projects/README.md

 # Digital Design and Computer Architecture Exercises
 Exercises and examples from Digital Design and Computer Architecture - Harris &amp; Harris

-## Exercises
+## Chapter 4 exercises
 ### Exercise 4.3
 Write an HDL module that computes a four-input XOR function.
-The input is a3:0, and the output is y.
+The input is a[3:0] and the output is y.

 ```systemverilog
 module exercise4_3(input  logic [3:0] a,